k0sproject/k0s/README.md

 MKE is yet another Kubernetes distro.
 Yes.
 But we do some of the things pretty different from other distros out there.

+MKE is a single binary all-inclusive kubernetes distribution with all the required bells and whistles preconfigured to make building a kubernetes clusters a matter of just copying an executable to every host and running it.

 ## Motivation

 **Note:** Some of these goals are not 100% fulfilled yet.